alixhanbasha/IREX/README.md

 * Automatic installation of .run & .deb files
 * Extract/Archive/Remove tar|rar|zip formats easily
-* Simple to use & easy to edit ( its a shell script "bruh" )
+* Simple to use & easy to edit ( its a shell script )